textmagic/textmagic-rest-php-v2/docs/Api/TextMagicApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$country = "\"GB\""; // string | Two-letter dedicated number country ISO code.
+$country = "\"GB\""; // string | The 2-letter dedicated number country ISO code.
 $prefix = 447155; // int | Desired number prefix.
-Should include country code (i.e. 447 for UK phone number format).
+Should include the country code (i.e. 447 for UK phone number format).
 Leave blank to get all the available numbers for the specified country.
 $tollfree = 0; // int | Should we show only tollfree numbers (tollfree available only for US).

 try {